kubeedge/examples/security-demo/README.md

 channel over TLS for cloud , edge and user workloads .
 Please refer to the specific configurations in the folders section.

-All the helper configurations need to updated with IP addresses and ports present in
+All the helper configurations need to be updated with IP addresses and ports as per the deployment in

 1\. &lt;SPIRE\_PATH&gt;/helper.conf